tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 ## cron files

-these files in cron/ must be copied in directory
+the files in folder cron/ must be copied in directory

 /etc/cron.d/

-of the host server
+of the host server. no restart of cron is needed.

+## log files

+create directrory to host logs

+    sudo mkdir /var/log/aqi_luftdaten/